Key takeaways

 Which coding agents does Emdash support?

-20+ CLI agents including Claude Code, Codex, Cursor, Amp, GitHub Copilot, Gemini, OpenCode, Qwen Code, Cline, Goose, and more.
+25+ CLI agents including Claude Code, Codex, Cursor, Amp, GitHub Copilot, Gemini, OpenCode, Qwen Code, Cline, Goose, and more, with CLI auto-detection.

 Does Emdash work on Windows?